 A carefully prepared cleaning

-Before starting this meticulous mine-clearing effort, the MAG teams, commissioned by the Brotherhood with Iraq to clean this first village, have conducted a long and systematic scouting.
+Before starting this meticulous mine-clearing effort, the MAG teams, commissioned by Fraternity in Iraq to clean this first village, have conducted a long and systematic scouting.
 This is a martyr-village: here, eleven villagers lost their lives while returning home, and three Peshmerga died trying to clear the mines.
 A red and yellow staff, stuck in a small crater, shows the location of a recently-detonated landmine which killed a man.
 The mine-clearing teams operate in several areas of the village.
 Each unit works in a set perimeter: the village entrance, the school area, the pumping station…

 The cleaning is done very methodically: first, all paths, then building surroundings, crop fields, and finally inside the houses.
 This would be less complicated if some families hadn’t come home already, or hadn’t been checking on their houses.
 In front of the house where two cousins died while trying to return home, small yellow and red ribbon perimeters indicate the presence of landmines.
 The inside of the house hasn’t been cleared yet, and according to the experts, it’s likely it is trapped too.

 The teams regularly remind us of security rules.
 “Don’t touch any object, and only walk between the sticks, behind us!”
 To avoid accidents, the unit leader orders to stop all mine-clearing work while we cross the mine field.
 Clear signs of the risks these experts take: a stretcher is always nearby, and a first-response team is always ready to intervene in case of an accident.
 How could we not admire those men who risk their lives to save others’?
 A mine-clearing expert explains: “You know, I don’t do this job for the money I earn at the end of the month.
 I do it because I know that for each mine I remove, I may be saving several lives.”